thomaspaulin/blog.thomaspaulin.me/content/posts/2021/the-fight-against-link-rot.md

 An example of this would be to archive the links present when an article is published.
 Because the time between finding the source and publishing can be anywhere from minutes to years, the risk of links rotting in the meantime can be high.
 Not only is the risk higher, but once a link is rotten, finding an archived version is very difficult to impossible.

-At least your computer performance won't be hampered.
+At least my computer's performance won't be hampered.

 ## Checking For Broken Links